-The schedule presents the required contributions and the amounts actually contributed.
+The schedule presents the required contributions and the percentage of required contributions actually contributed.

 Note 4: Schedule of Investment Returns

 The schedule presents historical trend information about the annual money-weighted rate of return on plan investments, net of plan investment expense.
 This trend information will be accumulated to display a ten-year presentation.